craigsapp/ratioscore/doc/pitch/index.md

 <h2> Fractions </h2>

-To get intervals between harmonics, ratios can be used, such as `3/2` for a perfect fifth.
+To get intervals between harmonics, rational numbers can be used, such as `3/2` for a perfect fifth.
 In the following example, `5/1` is the 5th harmonic of the reference pitch (two octaves and a major third), `5/2` is an octave lower (major tenth), `5/3` is a major 6th above the reference, `5/4` is a major third, and `5/5` is the reference pitch.
 Also: `5/10` is an octave lower than the reference, `5/8` is down a minor 6th, and `5/6` is down a minor third.